-Alternatively, you can also use a budgeting app if you prefer.
+You can also use a budgeting app if you prefer.

 Budgeting and tracking expenses go hand-in-hand.
 If you’re going to go to the trouble of creating a budget, you need to be tracking your expenses to know that you are truly staying within the budget.
 And if you haven’t created a budget yet, tracking your expenses can show you exactly how you are spending money, which serves as a good starting point for your budget.

 Create your budget.
 You can use our budget template or a budgeting app.
 Be sure to continue tracking your expenses to be sure that you’re sticking to the budget.

 Net worth is an important financial metric that gives an overall picture of your situation.
 It’s great for a high-level view of your financial health, for tracking your progress over time, and for determining and tracking your retirement goals.

 Calculating and tracking your net worth may sound like something only millionaires need to do, but everyone can benefit from it.
 If you hope to retire someday, and I know you do, calculating and tracking your net worth is one of the best ways to be sure that you are on pace.

 Calculating your net worth is actually quite easy.
 It’s simply your assets minus your liabilities.
 So make a list of both, add up the totals for each, and then subtract.
 For many more details, please see How to Calculate Your Net Worth.